contentful/contentful.js/README.md

 ### Typescript

-This library is 100% written in Typescript. type definitions are bundled.
+This library is 100% written in Typescript.
+Type definitions are bundled.
 Find out more about the advantages of using this library in conjunction with Typescript in the [TYPESCRIPT.md](TYPESCRIPT.md) document.

 ### Advanced Concepts